kyma-project/istio/docs/contributor/01-00-installation.md

 You can install Istio module using the artificats that are created by `post-istio-module-build` job.
 To do so, follow these steps:

-1. Install Lifecycle Manager in a target cluster.
+1. Install Lifecycle Manager in the target cluster.

 ```bash
 kyma alpha deploy